FICO - Your Credit Score

-Because our society is so computer-driven, it should come as no surprise that your ability to repay virtually any loan comes down to a single number.
+Since our society is so computer-driven, it's probably not that surprising that your creditworthiness boils down to a single number.

-The three reporting agencies use slightly different formulas to build a credit score.
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 Fair Isaac and Cooriginally developed this score. .

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors in calculating a credit score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate a score:

-- Your Credit History - How many years have you had credit?
+- Your Credit Card Balances - How many accounts?
+How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Before you can improve your FICO score, you have to obtain your score and make sure that the credit reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and tools that help you understand how to improve your credit score.
+Before you can improve your FICO score, you must obtain your score and make certain that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that invented the original FICO credit score, sells credit scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you improve your credit score.

-You can get a free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report every year from all three agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.